YangVincent/YangVincent.github.io/collections/_resources/2019-09-13-personality-vectors.md

 * His impressions of people
 * His impressions of other people's impressions

 We are theoretically upper-limit capped at 150 for how many impressions we can maintain before this breaks down.
 This is [Dunbar’s number](https://en.wikipedia.org/wiki/Dunbar%27s_number).
-Realistically, this is still an obscenely high # (1427247692705959881058285969449495136382746624) of social contexts to keep track of, hence our large brain size.
+Realistically, this is still an obscenely high # (`$2^{150}$`) of social contexts to keep track of, hence our large brain size.
 [The ability to understand and navigate social standing was extremely powerful for survival during hunter/gatherer eras](https://www.pnas.org/content/99/7/4141).
 (Disclaimer: [There are many other explanations for our brain sizes](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5498304/))

 ### People Change Over Time
 Not only do we have impressions of other people's pvs, we are also figuring out our own.
 As we learn and grow, our pvs may change significantly.
 New scenarios (perhaps school drama or a difficult life event) push you to flesh out different areas of their own preference vectors.

 ### Ideal Relationships (imo)
 People who have complementary personalities work well in relationships.
 To me, a complementary relationship is one where one's shortcomings are offset by a positive attribute of the partner.
-For instance, one person may have anger issues while the other may have exceptional patience and emotional stability to ensure arguments resolve appropriately.
-This would be represented in this model with two parallel vectors.
-The two vectors may bounce off each other and possibly influence each other to be closer/more identical, but I don’t think "exact matching vectors" happen in reality, due to the massive variance of upbringings/genetic influences.
+For instance, one person may have anger issues while the other may have exceptional patience and emotional stability to ensure arguments resolve appropriately. ~~This would be represented in this model with two parallel vectors.
+The two vectors may bounce off each other and possibly influence each other to be closer/more identical, but~~ I don’t think "exact matching vectors" happen in reality, due to the massive variance of upbringings/genetic influences.~~

 ### Creating a Preference Vector
 **EVERYTHING**  goes into a preference vector.
 Here’s a bunch of examples on how to map them + how other people’s impressions of your preference vector may change, given an action/event.
 Feel free to comment if you have other examples you’d like me to cover.